In this section

 The household / close contacts should also self-isolate whilst awaiting a test and depending on their age, vaccination status and whether they have any symptoms, they will be given advice on self-isolation through Test and Protect as appropriate.

 If guests who are isolating can travel home safely to isolate, avoiding the use of public transport, they should do this.
-In the event that this is not possible, if guests are able to isolate safely in holiday / temporary accommodation, this may be advisable.
+If this is not possible, if guests are able to isolate safely in holiday / temporary accommodation, this may be advisable.
 If such an extended stay is necessary, unless otherwise provided for in the contractual terms of the booking, the guest will be expected to pay the costs of an extended stay in all but exceptional circumstances.

 Those who test positive for coronavirus should not travel by public transport or take a flight.
 If possible, they would be able to drive themselves home.
 If the guest is either unable to travel home safely or to isolate within their current accommodation (for example if there are shared facilities, or risks cannot be mitigated to protect staff), the guest should discuss this with the NHS Test and Protect team.